-My research seeks to understand how people convey complex social information on a completely written platform.
+My research can be summed up by the question: How do we convey tone in text messaging?
 In face-to-face conversations, we rely on vocal cues, facial expressions, and other non-linguistic features to convey meaning.
 These features are absent in text messaging, yet digital communication technologies (text messaging, email, etc.) have entered nearly every domain of modern life.
-I seek to identify the features that facilitate successful communication on these platforms and understand how the availability of digital technologies (i.e., mobile phones) has helped to shape urban spaces.
-I am particularly interested in the role of text messaging in intimate relationships.
+I identify the features that facilitate successful communication on these platforms and understand how the availability of digital technologies (i.e., mobile phones) has helped to shape urban spaces.

 A collection of 44,597 text messages donated by Spanish-dominant bilingual young adults age 18-21 in New York City.
 Some demographic information is available, and emojis have been preserved through use of a coding system.
 Messages span from late 2014 until April 2015.
 The corpus has been hand anonymized by two independent researchers.

 This project explores the language we use when sending texts to romantic partners.
 When complete, individuals will be able to upload their text message history and receive an infographic of statistics about their relationship.
-Prototype is expected late 2016.
+Prototype is expected mid 2017.

 This interactive infographic tracts language neighborhoods along the New York City Subway System by visualizing the percent of speakers at each stop.